Infrastructure: Social

 Social infrastructure can be broadly defined as the construction and maintenance of facilities that support social services.
 Social infrastructures are created to increase social comfort and promote economic activity.
 These include schools, parks and playgrounds, structures for public safety, waste disposal plants, hospitals, and sports areas.

 Core

 Core assets provide essential services and have monopolistic characteristics.
 Investors seeking core infrastructure look for five different characteristics: income, low volatility of returns, diversification, inflation protection, and long-term liability matching.
 Core infrastructure incorporates all the main types of infrastructure, such as roads, highways, railways, public transportation, water, and gas supply.

 Basic

 Basic infrastructure refers to main railways, roads, canals, harbors and docks, the electromagnetic telegraph, drainage, dikes, and land reclamation.
-It consist of the more well-known and common features of infrastructure that we come across in our daily lives (buildings, roads, docks).
+It consists of the more well-known and common features of infrastructure that we come across in our daily lives (buildings, roads, docks).

 Complementary

 Complementary infrastructure refers to things like light railways, tramways, and gas/electricity/water supply.
 To complement something means to bring it to perfection or complete it.
 Complementary infrastructure deals with the little parts of the engineering world that make life more convenient and efficient.
 They are needed to ensure successful usage and marketing of an already finished product, like in the case of road bridges.
 Other examples are lights on sidewalks, landscaping around buildings, and benches where pedestrians can rest.